tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/1.8 Corporations and their Financial Statements/_index.md

 partnership
 : A form of business organization that involves two or more people contributing to the business and legislated under the federal Partnership Act.

+PP&E — Property, Plant, and Equipment (see also "fixed assets") : Equipment, machinery, buildings, and vehicles are all types of PP&E assets.
+(PP&E) are also called fixed or tangible assets, meaning they are physical items that a company cannot easily liquidate.
+Purchases of PP&E are a signal that management has faith in the long-term outlook and profitability of its company.

 prepaid expenses
 : Payments made by the company for services to be received in the near future.
 For example, rents, insurance premiums and taxes are sometimes paid in advance.
 A **statement of financial position** item.